-November 5, 2021 | Barb Carr
+November 21, 2024 | Barb Carr

 Let’s Talk Turkey: 5 Things You Didn’t Know About Investigation Interviews

 U.S. historical accounts suggest that “talk turkey” referred to the bartering between colonists and Indians over wild turkeys.
 Over time, the phrase “let’s talk turkey” evolved to mean “let’s speak frankly.”
 As Thanksgiving approaches, it’s easy to get distracted by the turkey.
 And the cranberry sauce.
 And the pumpkin pie.
-But let’s talk frankly a moment about investigation interviews!
+But let’s talk frankly for a moment about investigation interviews!

 Are you approaching investigation interviews the same way every time hoping for a different result?
 Stop the insanity!
 Below, are five things to think about when you conduct an interview to help break that cycle.